March 9, 2015

 That’s why it’s always better to act sooner rather than later when a good thing is on the table.

-If you’re looking for more information, we have a great free report on the subject that we’re happy to share with you.
+If you’re looking for more information, we have a great that we’re happy to share with you.
 And if you’re a premium member of Sovereign Man: Confidential, you’ll be hearing more about this soon.

 [It’s important to point out that this, or the information contained in the free report, should not be considered as tax advice.
 Consult your own tax advisors before proceeding.]